War

 By Shiv R. Jhawar, MAS, EA, CA

-The Charter’s Unaltered Truth
+The Charter’s Unaltered Text

 “The membership of the Union of Soviet Socialist Republics in the United Nations, including the Security Council and all other organs and organizations of the United Nations system, is being continued by the Russian Federation (Russian SFSR) with the support of the countries of the Commonwealth of Independent States.
 In this connection, I request that the name ‘Russian Federation’ should be used in the United Nations in place of the name ‘the Union of Soviet Socialist Republics.’”

-Continuity vs. Succession: The Legal Faultline
+Continuity vs. Succession: A Legal Distinction

-As Yehuda Zvi Blum, former Israeli Ambassador to the UN, observed: “With the demise of the Soviet Union itself, its membership in the UN should have automatically lapsed and Russia should have been admitted to membership in the same way as the other newly independent republics (except for Belarus and Ukraine).”
+As Yehuda Zvi Blum, former Israeli Ambassador to the UN, noted: “With the demise of the Soviet Union itself, its membership in the UN should have automatically lapsed and Russia should have been admitted to membership in the same way as the other newly independent republics (except for Belarus and Ukraine).”

-The Price of Silence
+The Cost of Procedural Silence

-The absence of legal ratification has had devastating consequences.
-Russia inherited veto power without Charter amendment or UNGA approval.
-When it invaded Ukraine in 2022, it used that veto to block condemnation of its own aggression.
-“The silence of 1991 has become the paralysis of today,” Blum noted.
+The absence of formal ratification has had significant consequences.
+The Russian Federation continued in the USSR’s seat without a Charter amendment or UNGA approval.
+When the conflict in Ukraine escalated in 2022, the veto was used to block a Security Council resolution addressing the situation.
+As Yehuda Zvi Blum observed, “the silence of 1991 has become the paralysis of today.”

-Practice Cannot Override Principle
+Practice Cannot Replace Principle

 Toward a Charter That Serves Humanity

-Reclaiming the USSR seat is not about isolating Russia.
-As former UN Under-Secretary-General Yasmine Al-Sharif emphasized: “It is about creating a framework where all former Soviet states—including Russia eventually—can cooperate rather than conflict.
+Clarifying the status of the USSR seat is not about isolating Russia.
+As former UN Under‑Secretary‑General Yasmine Al‑Sharif emphasized: “It is about creating a framework where all former Soviet states—including Russia eventually—can cooperate rather than conflict.
 But that requires Russia to relinquish exclusive control of the seat and accept pooled sovereignty.”

 Timeline: From USSR Dissolution to the Ukraine War